rwndy/course-web-fullstack/modules/api-project-1/README.md

 ## Level 0

-Based on documentation (https://swapi.co/documentation), perform a request to endpoint for getting all people resource.
+Based on documentation, perform a request to endpoint for getting all people resource.
 After that, log the response into the browser's console.

 Expected browser's console output: